 By: Jessina Thomas, MD & Christine Waasdorp Hurtado, MD, FAAP

 Eosinophilic esophagitis (EoE) is an allergic condition that affects the esophagus, the tube that connects the mouth and stomach.
-It can make it difficult or painful for a child to eat.
+It can make it difficult or painful to eat.
 EoE is more common in kids who have a history of allergies or asthma, especially males.

 While EoE is a chronic (life-long) condition, several treatment options are available to manage it.
 Learn more here.